 Acceptance

-Should you be accepted on the course you will sent a voucher to the value of your award, and be invited to enrol via the standard course booking process.
+Should you be accepted on the course you be invited to enrol via the standard course booking process in mid September.

 Unsuccessful applications are reviewed and deleted after 3 months.